rowanmoul/ArchSecureDualBoot/README.md

 - Windows and Linux will reside on separate partitions on the same disk, with a shared EFI system partition.
 - You have already installed Windows, and then used Windows disk manager to shrink `C` and create a new unformatted partition for Linux.
+  - When installing windows, you probably want to make sure your EFI system partition is larger than the default of 100MB, as we will be putting our kernel image and other files in the EFI partition since the root partition will be encrypted.
+500MB will give you lots of room, but 200MB is fine if disk space is limited.
+Check [this superuser answer](https://superuser.com/a/1308330) for instructions on how to create a larger EFI partition during Windows installation.
+You can probably do the same thing with a linux live disk before installing Windows too.

-Doing it this way is suggested as Windows is a lot pickier about drive layout and partition locations, but you are welcome to do it however you want.
+Installing Windows first is suggested as Windows is a lot pickier about drive layout and partition locations, but you are welcome to do it however you want.
 An example partition scheme after doing this might be the following:

 - /dev/sda1 - MS Recovery